nadamedhat27/Full-Stack/Front-End/HTML/Readme.md

 - ## General in writing the code

   - We can write the code in more than one line for clarity.
+  - any spaces between words you write will be translated in the webPage as a single space only.

 - ## General to all elements